tq010or/compiler_calc/README.md

 # A simple calculator

-This is a simple calculator when I try to recall my complier courses.
+This is a simple calculator when I try to recall my compiler courses.

 ## Installation